danielcbaldwin/danielcbaldwin.github.com/projects.md

 	<li>
 		<a href="//frompl.us" target="_blank">Frompl.us</a>
 		<div class="description">Save time on social media posting!
-This app will push Google+ posts to your Facebook account.
-Download our free, mobile friendly beta version today!</div>
+This app will push Google+ posts to your Facebook account without having to install anything.
+This even works using the Google+ Mobile application.</div>
 	</li>
 </ul>